Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities

 \section{Numerical Bifurcation Analysis}

-In this section we present numerical results that corroborate and illustrate the analysis of the previous sections based on implementing the model in the continuation software AUTO \cite{auto}.
-In Fig.~\ref{eps_curve} we plot the stability boundary for the HTC that results from such a numerical continuation, which tracks the Hopf bifurcation locus.
-Up to numerical error, this agrees with \eqref{function_eps} plotted in Fig.~\ref{eps_curve_m} based on the analytical prediction of Theorem \ref{Thm_eps_curve}.
-Note that all quantities in this section are dimensionally comparable.
+In this section we present numerical results that corroborate and illustrate the analysis of the previous sections based on implementing the model in the continuation software AUTO \cite{auto}. {\black In this way the stability boundary for the HTC can be computed by numerically tracking the Hopf bifurcation locus.
+We find that this agrees, up to numerical error, with the analytical prediction \eqref{function_eps} of Theorem~\ref{Thm_eps_curve}.}